codeurjc/SquirrelDrey/README.md

 ### Code example (*squirrel-drey-hello-world-local*)

-This example works exactly the same as the [hello world code example](#code-example-squirrel-drey-hello-world), the main difference is that the structures from the tasks previously provided and managed by Hazelcast have been created in the **Structures** class.
+This example works exactly the same as the [hello world code example](#code-example-squirrel-drey-hello-world).

 To run this example run the following commands: